-How to Get your Feedback Right
+How to Receive Feedback without Frustration

 Jürgen wants to cheer up his customer advisor, who is in difficult negotiations with customer X, and says with a pat on the back: "Be more confident!"
 She first looks at him in confusion and then at the floor, embarrassed.
 Finally, she stammers: "I'm sorry."